statechannels/website/server/docs/getting-started.md

 ## For Users

 Users interact with Counterfactual dapps through their wallet-enabled web browser.
 In this Getting Started Guide, we'll be using  MetaMask and the Counterfactual MetaMask plugin.
-Check out the installation guide [INSERT LINK TO INSTALL GUIDE HERE](no link yet).
+Check out the installation guide [here](https://github.com/counterfactual/monorepo/tree/master/packages/cf-metamask-extension).

 INSERT DIAGRAM-USER HERE